 Psychological Reactions to Prednisone:

 Many people experience severe psychological reactions to high doses of such drugs.
 Steroid psychosis can cause anxiety, agitation, euphoria, insomnia, mood swings, personality changes and even serious depression.
 Some may experience memory problems or hallucinations.
 Prednisone side effects can be especially problematic if you are not warned about them in advance!

 Let your doctor know you are susceptible to this kind of reaction.
 If you ever have to take more than 40 mg of prednisone at a time, you may need medication to counteract the psychiatric side effects.

 If sinusitis is caused by an infection, an antibiotic may be appropriate.
 Researchers are discovering that an old-fashioned, inexpensive drug such as amoxicillin may be a good choice.
-Here is an article for more details.
-If you really want to learn more about sinusitis, our one-hour radio interview with Harold C. Pillsbury, MD, FACS and Ronald Gerbe, MD, may be of great interest.
+Here is an article for more details (Journal of the American College of Emergency Physicians Open, June 16, 2021).

 Read more information and testimonials about how prednisone side effects can affect you at this link.
 And remember, to learn about medications that can cause insomnia, check out our eGuide to Getting a Good Night’s Sleep and our suggestions.